gnosis/pm-trading-db/README.md

 It will be used for storing blockchain data of Geth node.

 ### Rabbit service
-It is necessary for sending messages between gnosisdb scheduler and worker.
+It is necessary for sending messages between tradingdb scheduler and worker.
 Run rabbit service:

   ```
-  kubectl apply -f rabbitmq-gnosisdb
+  kubectl apply -f rabbitmq-tradingdb
   ```

 ### pm-trading-db services
 ##### Web
-Set your custom environment variables in `gnosisdb-web-deployment.yaml`.
+Set your custom environment variables in `tradingdb-web-deployment.yaml`.
 You **only** have to set environment variables which have the `# CUSTOM` annotation.

 ##### Celery Scheduler
-Set your custom environment variables in `gnosisdb-scheduler-deployment.yaml`.
+Set your custom environment variables in `tradingdb-scheduler-deployment.yaml`.
 You **only** have to set environment variables which have the `# CUSTOM` annotation.

 ##### Celery Worker
-  - Set your custom environment variables in `gnosisdb-worker-deployment.yaml`.
+  - Set your custom environment variables in `tradingdb-worker-deployment.yaml`.
 You **only** have to set environment variables which have the `# CUSTOM` annotation.
   - Set persistent volume which was created in a previous step.
 Geth node uses it.

 ##### RUN services
 After setting custom environments in the previous steps, application can be started.
-Apply to the folder `gnosisdb` the following command:
+Apply to the folder `tradingdb` the following command:
 ```
-kubectl apply -f gnosisdb
+kubectl apply -f tradingdb
 ```

 ### Celery task configuration
   - Create an admin user to access the /admin interface.
   ```
-    kubectl exec -it [GNOSISDB_WEB_POD_NAME] -c web sh
+    kubectl exec -it [tradingdb_WEB_POD_NAME] -c web sh
     python manage.py createsuperuser
   ```
   - Login into the admin /interface with your admin user